Fire Power (comic book): Publication history

 Fire Power was first announced in December 2019.
 The series was originally intended to be published with an original graphic novel (OGN) prelude in April 2020, followed by a free first issue in May as a part of 2020's Free Comic Book Day (FCBD).
 The idea was that the free first issue would result in customers buying the Prelude OGN.
 This was a concept Kirkman came up with after discussing with comic store owners about ways to make Free Comic Book Day better for them.
 However, due to the impact of the COVID-19 pandemic and the cancelation of FCBD, these plans had to change.
 The FCBD issue was rebranded as the Fire Power #1 promotional edition and released on the same day as the Prelude OGN in early July.
 The standard edition of Fire Power #1 came out in August, containing special features not included in the promotional edition.

-Kirkman and Samnee are working well ahead of schedule on the series.
+Kirkman and Samnee worked well ahead of schedule on the series.
 In a July 2020 interview, Kirkman mentioned that the first twelve issues were already complete, some of which are extended beyond standard length.
+The series is scheduled to end with its thirtieth issue.